ORNL/VERTEX-CFD/docs/installation.md

         191 - VertexCFD_GeometryPrimitives_test_OPENMP_np_192_nt_1 (Failed)
         202 - VertexCFD_WriteMatrix_test_OPENMP_np_192_nt_1 (Failed)
 ```
-Please note that there are several tests that are used on the continious integration (CI) and they fail on any other system.
-This is the reason of the failed tests and it is expected to fail on those tests.
+Note: several unit tests rely on restart files that are not compatible across architecture.
+The above list of tests is expected to fail outside of the continuous integration pipelines.

 ## Regression Tests
-VERTEX-CFD uses regression tests to make sure the new capabilities are not introducing bugs/errors to the old capabilities.
+VERTEX-CFD uses regression tests to make sure the new capabilities does not introduce bugs/errors to the source code.
 In order to run regression tests, you can use the below submission script written for SLURM scheduler:

 ```
 #!/bin/bash